-A failure of our information technology systems, including the implementation of our new financial systems platform, could have a material adverse effect on our business.
+A failure of our information technology systems could have a material adverse effect on our business.
 A failure or prolonged interruption in our information technology systems, or any difficulty encountered in upgrading our systems or implementing new systems, that compromises our ability to meet our customers' needs, or impairs our ability to record, process and report accurate information could have a material adverse effect on our financial condition.